Please enable JavaScript in your browser.

 September 2024 to April 2025

-The second workshop series in the academic year 2024-25 focused on bringing established scholars and others to discuss issues, concerns, and advice with emerging scholars on a range of topics.
+The second workshop series in the academic year 2024-25 focused on bringing six established scholars and others to discuss issues, concerns, and advice with emerging scholars on a range of topics.
 These discussion sessions featured topics such as grappling with historical arguments, publication, engaging the public, networking, and digital research.
 These sessions were attended by about 20-30 emerging scholars from the US and Canada, Europe, Israel, and South America.

 Making Contact